mitchelmcfarland/4240-port-scanner/README.md

 sudo docker pull vulnerables/web-dvwa sudo docker run -p 80:80 vulnerables/web-dvwa
 ```
+### Vulhub
+Vulhub has multiple pre-built vulnerable docker enviornments that you can also use to test the port scanner.
+To set up, please following the instructions at: https://github.com/vulhub/vulhub

 # Usage
 *Only use this port scanner on computers you have permission to scan.*